-In the Spring Budget 2021, the Government announced that from 1 April 2023 the corporation tax rate will increase to 25%.
-Since the proposal to increase the rate to 25% had not been substantively enacted at the balance sheet date, its effects are not included in these financial statements.
-However, it is likely that the overall effect of the change, had it been substantively enacted by the balance sheet date, would not have a material impact.
+In the Spring Budget 2021, the UK Government announced that from 1 April 2023 the corporation tax rate will increase to 25%.
+As the proposal to increase the rate to 25% had been substantively enacted at the balance sheet date, its effects are included in these financial statements as a change from 19% to 25% on deferred tax.